 The Push and Pull Hybrid (PPH) approach achieves the best of both approaches by monitoring the congestion between the source and destination ToR.
-As seen in Figure 13, if the network load is light, the push approach is used.
+As seen in Figure 14, if the network load is light, the push approach is used.
 If the network load is high, the pull approach is used.
 The source ToR measures the congestion to the destination ToR in order to decide which mode to use.
+Moreover, PPH can be combined with LPS for best results.
+When there is in-network congestion, LPS is used and the network works in push mode.
+When incast congestion arises, the network switches to pull mode and LPS is deactivated.

-Figure 13 - Push and Pull Hybrid
+Figure 14 - Push and Pull Hybrid